AVJdataminer/content_dev/Intro_python_jupyter.md

 ![JupyterLab Error] ()

 ## Magic Commands
-There are some add-ons to Ipython known as Magic Comands that are meant to solve common problems faced by users.
+There are some add-ons to Ipython known as Magic Comands that are meant to solve common problems faced by users of the kernel.
+Some examples include,

 ## Welcome to Jupyter